Blair Kiel: Professional career

 Kiel was selected 281st overall in the 11th round by the Tampa Bay Buccaneers in the 1984 NFL draft but only saw playing time in the regular season as a holder on kick attempts.
 He later played in seven games over two seasons with the Indianapolis Colts as both a quarterback and punter, and then spent three years with the Green Bay Packers.
 Following stints in the Canadian Football League and the Arena Football League, he retired at the end of 1993.

 Personal life

-Kiel resided in the Fishers area with his fiancé Lisa and her son.
-Blair worked as a private quarterback coach.
+After retirement, Kiel resided in the Fishers area and worked as a private quarterback coach.
 He died of a heart attack at Columbus Regional Hospital on April 8, 2012, at the age of 50.

 Kiel's nephew, Gunner Kiel, played college football for Notre Dame and Cincinnati.
 His brother, Kip, played for Butler; another nephew, Drew, played at Illinois State; a third nephew, Dusty, played at Indiana.